TelemundoDigitalUnit/NBC_Docker/README.md

 Here are a list of frameworks you need to have pre-installed on your machine.
 If you happen to shortcut the installation the local development environment will not run properly.

+Note that [Dockerfile.linux](Dockerfile.linux) and [docker-compose.linux.yml](docker-compose.linux.yml) contain an image and service definition for a linux container which you can use as your development environment.
+The purpose of this is to allow [local_init.sh](local_init.sh) to run on Windows hosts, but you can also use it to avoid installing prerequisites locally.
+See instructions at top of [docker-compose.linux.yml](docker-compose.linux.yml).

 * __Homebrew__
   * ```/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"```
 * __PHP__